eonist/eonist.github.io/_posts/_2021-06-08-Queing-tasks-in-swift.md

 - Great read on NSOperation https://nshipster.com/nsoperation/
 - Explains addDependency: https://stackoverflow.com/questions/39100653/how-adddependency-method-works-in-nsoperationqueue/39100827

+### Questions:
+- What about timeout for tasks?

+### Colloquy:
+- **Task:** a simple, single piece of work that needs to be done.
+- **Thread:** a mechanism provided by the operating system that allows multiple sets of instructions to operate at the same time within a single application.
+- **Process:** an executable chunk of code, which can be made up of multiple threads.

 ### Snippet to support async closures waiting:
 Alternatively to the code bellow, you could eschew the use of NSOperation and use a dispatch_group_t to get similar behavior; call dispatch_group_enter() initially, call dispatch_group_leave() in the download task's completion handler, and use dispatch_notify() to run your completion block.